Jen-Butler/TimeEntryPrompter/README.md

    Once the webhook is established, enter it when prompted.
 This enables data submissions to the specified endpoint.

 5. **Run at Startup**:
+   Install the app using the `timeentrypromptersetup.exe` file in the `Resources/Output` folder.
+You can also use Inno Setup to create an installer for the app (see `Resources/inno_setup.iss` for script).
 Select the "Run at startup" option within the application to ensure it launches automatically every time the computer restarts.

 ## Usage Notes